eliben/code-for-blog/2023/go-rag-openai/README.md

     export OPENAI_API_KEY=<key>
     go run ./cmd/rag --calculate --db chunks.db

 Caution!
-This can consume a bunch of OpenAI credit for embeddings.
+This can consume a bunch of OpenAI credits for embeddings.
 Now we can answer the question using context:

     go run ./cmd/rag --answer --db chunks.db